velocityzen/files/README.md

 - `--two-way` - Enable bidirectional sync (default: one-way)
 - `--conflict-resolution STRATEGY` - For two-way sync: `newest` (default), `source`, `destination`, `skip`
 - `--recursive` / `--no-recursive` - Scan subdirectories recursively (default: recursive)
+- `--deletions` - Delete files in destination that don't exist in source (one-way sync only, default: false)
 - `--dry-run` - Preview changes without applying them
 - `--verbose`, `-v` - Show detailed output with all operations
 - `--format FORMAT` - Output format: `text` (default), `json`, `summary`

 #### Sync Modes

-**One-way sync** (default): Mirrors source to destination
+**One-way sync** (default): Copies and updates files from source to destination
 - Copies files that exist only in source
-- Deletes files that exist only in destination
 - Updates files that differ between source and destination
+- By default, does NOT delete files that exist only in destination
+- Use `--deletions` flag to delete extra files in destination (mirrors source exactly)

 **Two-way sync** (`--two-way`): Bidirectional synchronization
 - Copies files that exist only in either directory to the other
+- Never deletes files (syncs in both directions)
 - Resolves conflicts for modified files based on `--conflict-resolution` strategy

 #### Conflict Resolution Strategies